elementor/elementor-developers-docs/src/scripts-styles/frontend-styles.md

 # Frontend Styles

-When you have custom stylesheets you need to register on all pages that are using Elementor, use `elementor/frontend/before_enqueue_styles` or `elementor/frontend/after_enqueue_styles` action hooks which are fired when Elementor frontend styles are registered and enqueued.
+When using custom stylesheets, they must be registered to all pages using Elementor.
+Use the `elementor/frontend/before_enqueue_styles` or `elementor/frontend/after_enqueue_styles` action hooks which are fired when Elementor frontend styles are registered and enqueued.

 ## Registering Frontend Styles

-Register and enqueue custom stylesheets **before** Elementor frontend styles are registered and enqueued:
+In the example below, we'll register and enqueue custom stylesheets **before** Elementor frontend styles are registered and enqueued:

 ```php {11}
 function my_plugin_frontend_stylesheets() {